Printed Spool for Nylon/trimmer line. Oven Safe

 Printed Spool for Nylon/trimmer line.
 Oven Safe by Possert is licensed under the Creative Commons - Attribution license.

-We're sure Possert would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Possert would love to see what you've printed.
+Please document your print and share a Make with the community.